bparanj/crystal/electronics/components/transistor-diode.md

 While both diodes and transistors can function as switches, they have distinct characteristics, functionalities, and applications that set them apart.
-Here’s a comparison to highlight the differences:

 | **Feature**                       | **Diode**                                           | **Transistor**                                      |
 |-----------------------------------|----------------------------------------------------|----------------------------------------------------|